Patty Loveless: 1985–1990: early years

 Loveless's second MCA album was 1988's If My Heart Had Windows.
 The lead single was the Curtis Wright composition "You Saved Me" (which fell outside the country top 40).
 It was followed by her first top-10 hit, a cover of George Jones's 1967 single "If My Heart Had Windows".
 The third and final single was a cover of Steve Earle's "A Little Bit in Love".
 By mid-1988, Loveless's rendition had peaked at number two on the Billboard country charts.
 A review written by Thom Jurek of AllMusic praised these two covers in particular, also stating that her "integrity, down-home sincerity, and utterly stunning voice have helped to create a streak of fine recordings and chart success".
 Jack Hurst of the Chicago Tribune was mixed toward the album, praising Loveless's voice, but criticizing the production as being more country pop in nature.
 Coinciding with the album's release, Loveless was inducted into the Grand Ole Opry in 1988.
 Throughout 1988, Loveless also gained exposure in the United Kingdom by performing at an annual country music festival held at Wembley Arena.

 In late 1988, Loveless's third album was released called Honky Tonk Angel.
 Shortly after the album's release, she and Gordy married.
 The lead single was "Blue Side of Town", which was co-written by Hank DeVito (another member of Emmylou Harris's Hot Band).
 This song achieved a top-five peak, as did a cover of Lone Justice's "Don't Toss Us Away".
 After these came her first number-one single, "Timber, I'm Falling in Love".
 Brown discovered the song when seeking material for the album.
 It was written by Greek-American songwriter Kostas, who at the time was not considering a career in country.
 Due to the success of "Timber, I'm Falling in Love", Kostas went on to write more songs for Loveless and for other country artists.
 "The Lonely Side of Love" (another song written by Kostas) peaked in the country top ten by late 1989.
 In early 1990, the album's final single "Chains" became her second to top the country chart.
 MCA promoted the album through CMT, which included a prize drawing where fans could win a trip to see Loveless perform at Billy Bob's Texas, a nightclub in Fort Worth, Texas.
 In addition, the label gave away autographed posters and signed Loveless to an endorsement deal with Justin Boots.
 Honky Tonk Angel was later certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies.
-Brian Mansfield described the album as "the album that established Loveless as a major presence".
+Brian Mansfield described the project as "the album that established Loveless as a major presence".
 Wendy Dudley of the Calgary Herald praised Loveless's "robust vocals", comparing them favorably to those of Patsy Cline.